SimonBlanke/gradient-free-optimization-plots/README.md

-# Hyperplotlib
+# Optimizationplotlib

-Visualizations for Hyperactive
+Visualizations for the Gradient-Free-Optimizers and Hyperactive package.